 Yes, you can.
 But you need to take into account on complexity, more people doesn't mean the work is faster and it doesn’t support to deliver the right value to your user.

 Do I need to separate them to 2 Scrum teams?

 You can separate them to 2 Scrum teams but alignment between them needs to be managed and done integrated increment needs to be delivered at the end of the sprint.

 2. When we scale up the number of Scrum team, can we scale up number of PO as well?
 Then each of PO will take responsibility for each part of the same product.

 So instead of scaling up the number of PO, you need to support he/ she to do his/ her work, is maximizing the value of the product by respect his/ her decision.
 By delivering the assumed value and figuring out what is the right value need to be delivered.
-By building the trust within the Scrum team: The more trust between the Development Team and PO can be built, the less work from Product backlog items need to be detailed.
+By building the trust within the Scrum team: The more trust between the members in Scrum team, the less work from Product backlog items need to be detailed.